Frequently Asked Questions

 Among our clients at large, the average length of stay varies based on, among other things, severity of withdrawal symptoms, completion of clinical assignments, and overall progress in treatment.
 We ask that new clients commit to a minimum of 30 days, which is the length of our core curriculum.
 Often our clients decide to extend their treatment at Alta Mira to 60 days or longer.

-Some of our clients enter Alta Mira in the 90-day program, which is designed for individuals who may have had prior treatment episodes, a complex detox, and / or significant co-occurring medical or psychiatric issues.
-The 90-day program also allows clients an opportunity to work on other issues that may be affecting their ability to achieve lasting recovery including codependency, trauma and cross-addiction.
-The average length of stay varies based on, among other things, severity of withdrawal symptoms, completion of clinical assignments and overall progress in treatment.
-Clinical research studies indicate that long term sobriety rates are highly correlated with treatment lengths of stay that are 90 days or greater.
+Some of our clients enter Alta Mira in the 90-day program, which is designed for individuals who may have had prior treatment episodes, a complex detox, and/or significant co-occurring medical or psychiatric issues.
+The 90-day program also allows clients the opportunity to work on other issues that may be affecting their ability to achieve lasting recovery including grief and loss, trauma, relationships, money and recovery, and cross-addiction.

 - Double room with shared bath

 - Private room with private bath

-- Private suite (single room with private bath)
+- Private suite (our most spacious rooms with large private bath)